 - for the establishment, exercise or defence of legal claims;

-- where the controller is able to demonstrate that it is not in a position to identify the data subject, it can refuse to comply with a data subject's request to access their personal data.65, 66
+- where the controller is able to demonstrate that it is not in a position to identify the data subject, it can refuse to comply with a data subject's request to access his or her personal data.67, 68

 Right to restriction of processing